kartoza/GeoHosting/docs/src/products/g3w/guide.md

      > **Hint:** Paste and save your credentials in a secure location.

-3. Click the application name you selected for your GeoServer instance to open it.
+3. Click the application name you selected for your G3W instance to open it.

      <br>